Education sector in China: How to seize opportunities

 QQ is the most widely used instant messaging system in China (far ahead of Skype, WhatsApp or Messenger, all blocked in the country).
 QQ provides users with discussion forums, but also music streams, emails, games and applications to download.
 Since its inception in 1999, QQ has become a cultural phenomenon that is now an integral part of Chinese daily life.

-By 2014, there were 853 million active accounts on the platform, making Tencent QQ the second largest virtual community in the world behind Facebook.
-The number of users connected simultaneously has already exceeded 100 million.
+In the first quarter of 2023, QQ had about 597 million monthly active users on the platform, making Tencent QQ the second largest virtual community in the world behind Facebook.

 How is this interesting for schools that want to attract more Chinese students?

-After translating their content into Chinese, schools could share it on the platform.
-Another idea could be to invite Chinese students to contribute to the content by sharing their study experiences, which would attract even more prospects.
+By translating their content into Chinese, schools can share it on the platform.
+Another idea is to involve Chinese students by inviting them to contribute their study experiences, which can attract more prospects.

 More about about PR options in China